Decoding 17 in Hexadecimal: A Deep Dive into Number Systems and Their Applications

 Representing 17 in Hexadecimal

 Now, let's tackle the main focus: 17 in hexadecimal.
 Since 17 is less than 16, it only requires one hexadecimal digit to represent it.
-Therefore, 17 in decimal is simply 11 in hexadecimal.
+That's why, 17 in decimal is simply 11 in hexadecimal.
 This is because 11 in hex is (1 x 16¹) + (1 x 16⁰) = 16 + 1 = 17 in decimal.
 The conversion is straightforward in this case because 17 falls within the range of a single hexadecimal digit.

 The Significance of Hexadecimal in Computing